Rules and Memorandum and Articles

 7. The electoral procedure shall be as follows:

 ii.
-A postal ballot shall be held if more than four candidates are so nominated.
-The Honorary Secretary shall on or before 30 April issue to each Home Fellow a voting paper identifying the candidates and stating the number of vacancies to be filled.
+A ballot shall be held if more than four candidates are so nominated.
+The Honorary Secretary shall on or before 30 April issue to all members entitled to vote a voting ballot identifying the candidates and stating the number of vacancies to be filled.
 Each Home Fellow shall have four votes.
 Each vote must be cast for a different candidate but all votes need not be used.
-Voting papers must be returned to the Honorary Secretary on or before 31 May.
+Votes must be returned to the Honorary Secretary on or before 31 May.

 iv.
 In the event of an equality of votes, the Council will determine the candidate or candidates for election to Council by a majority vote.

 v.
 Canvassing for the election will not be allowed.

 vi.
 Should only four candidates be nominated they shall be deemed to have been elected as Members of the Council with effect from 1 January of the following year.
 If fewer than four candidates have been nominated, the balance of the four vacancies shall be filled by election at a general meeting, as follows:

 (b) Part II (Election at an Annual or Extraordinary General Meeting)

 i.
 Council will take into account the geographical and age composition of the Council (including the newly elected members) and shall then nominate candidates to fill the remaining vacancy/ies.

 ii.
 At least thirty-five days before the general meeting at which the members of Council are to be elected the Honorary Secretary shall send to each Home Fellow a notice of the meeting which will specify which Home Fellows were elected in the ballot and which are the nominees of the Council to fill the remaining vacancy/ies.